 Epic poem One long tale describing a hero's quest Similes (and extended Where two things are compared to enhance our similes) understanding of something.
-Epithet An adjective or phrase expressing a quality or attribute regarded as characteristic of the person or thing mentioned.
+Metaphors To describe one thing by comparing it to something else.
+Epithet n adjective or phrase expressing a quality or attribute regarded as characteristic of the person or thing mentioned.
 Repetition Some information repeated to emphasize its importance.
 Motif An image or idea that is repeated in a text - it is usually symbolic.
 Symbolism The use of images to reflect ideas or qualities, e.g. the sea, the shroud, the bow and the bed.
 Dramatic irony Where the reader knows more than the characters in the story.
-Allusion, particularly to Greek mythology A reference to other literary ideas.
+Allusion, particularly to A reference to other literary ideas.
+Greek mythology